Election Dates and Election Results for 2018:

 Fall General Election: November 6, 2018

-PHOTO ID IS REQUIRED IN WISCONSIN FOR 2016
+PHOTO ID IS REQUIRED TO VOTE IN WISCONSIN

 Request an Absentee Ballot by Mail

 If you are a registered Wisconsin voter, you can download the Application For Absentee Ballot (EL-121).
 Just complete the form and mail it along with a copy of your photo ID to your municipal clerk's office.
 You can find your clerk at My Vote WI: myvote.wi.gov by searching for your voter record or performing an address search.
 You can also find your clerk by searching through the list of all Wisconsin municipal clerks.
 Your application must be received by the clerk no later than 5:00 p.m. on the Thursday before the election in order for an absentee ballot to be SENT to you.